-Coro20a2 Whether reason worked fewer hours due to coronavirus (COVID-19).
+CORO20A2 - Whether reason worked fewer hours linked to coronavirus (COVID-19).

-COVERAGE: Applies to all respondents who are employees, self-employed, unpaid family workers and those on employer based government schemes who worked fewer hours than usual in the reference week (including none), and coded unpaid parental leave or sick and injured; or laid off/short time/work interrupted by economic and other causes; or time off to deal with an emergency; or other personal/family reasons; or other reasons
+COVERAGE: Applies to all respondents who are employees, self-employed, unpaid family workers and those on employer based government schemes who worked fewer hours than usual in the reference week (including none), and coded number of hours worked/overtime varies or Other leave/holiday or unpaid parental leave or sick and injured; or laid off/short time/work interrupted by economic and other causes; or time off to deal with an emergency; or other personal/family reasons; or other reasons

-Coro20b2 Reason worked fewer hours due to coronavirus (COVID-19).
+CORO20B2 - Reason worked fewer hours due to coronavirus (COVID-19).